stagvant/SKDBG/README.md

 ## Requirements

 - [Goldhen 2.3+](https://github.com/Goldhen/Goldhen) running on a Playstation4 system
+- [Fonts and shaders](https://drive.proton.me/urls/99K883B7XG#5L6jlq0yE3yw) for displaying developer menu
+- Knowledge on how to make a backup copy of a game
 - Knowledge on how to setup a plugin to run properly

 ## Toolchains used